Hyperforin: Chemistry

 Hyperforin is a prenylated phloroglucinol derivative and is a member of the Polycyclic polyprenylated acylphloroglucinol family, also known as the PPAP family.
 Hyperforin is a unique PPAP because it consists of a C8 quaternary stereocenter which was a synthetic challenge unlike other PPAP synthetic targets.
 The structure of hyperforin was elucidated by a research group from the Shemyakin Institute of Bio-organic Chemistry (USSR Academy of Sciences in Moscow) and published in 1975.
 A total synthesis of the non-natural hyperforin enantiomer was reported in 2010 which required approximately 50 synthetic transformations.
 In 2010, an enantioselective total synthesis of the correct enantiomer was disclosed.
 The retrosynthetic analysis was inspired by hyperforin's structural symmetry and biosynthetic pathway.
 The synthetic route undertaken generated a prostereogenic intermediate which then established the synthetically challenging C8 stereocenter and facilitated the stereochemical outcomes for the remainder of the synthesis.

 Hyperforin is unstable in the presence of light and oxygen.
 Frequent oxidized forms contain a C3 to C9 hemiketal/heterocyclic bridge or will form furan/pyran derivatives.

 Pharmacokinetics

 Some pharmacokinetic data on hyperforin is available for an extract containing 5% hyperforin.
 Maximal plasma levels (Cmax) in human volunteers were reached 3–4 hours after administration of an extract containing 14.8 mg hyperforin.
 Biological half-life (t1/2) and mean residence time were 9 hours and 12 hours, respectively, with an estimated steady state plasma concentration of 100 ng/mL (approx. 180 nM) for 3 doses per day.
 Linear plasma concentrations were observed within a normal dosage range and no accumulation occurred.

-In healthy male volunteers, 612 mg dry extract of St. John's wort produced hyperforin pharmacokinetics characterised by a half life of 19.64 hours.
+In healthy male volunteers, 612 mg dry extract of St. John's wort produced hyperforin pharmacokinetics characterized by a half-life of 19.64 hours.